Skip to main content

 • the load between the roller and the wall \(N\text{.}\)

 All of the free-body diagrams we have drawn are correct, though not all are necessary.
-Generally we only draw the free-body diagrams needed for the solution.
-These diagrams form a chain which connect the known input forces to the desired output forces.
+Generally, we only draw the free-body diagrams needed for the solution.
+These diagrams form a chain that connects the known input forces to the desired output forces.
 When solving frames and machines, think carefully about what you know and what you need to solve for: that determines which free-body diagrams you will need.
 Taking a few moments to consider what unknowns you’d have at each step can help you optimize your problem-solving effort.

 You should recognize that it is possible to draw incorrect free-body diagrams which produce correct results.
 Consider the diagram below.